PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/README.md

-# Year 2 - AI foundations and Role Orientation
+# Year 2 - Role Orientation

 In the second year the programme focuses on building on the foundations learned in the first year.